George Rogers Clark High School (Kentucky)

-The school's band is known as "Kentucky's Finest since 1963."
+The school's band is known as "Kentucky's Friedest since 1963."
 The band currently has an enrollment of approximately 100 members.
 GRC is known as a formidable competitor in such venues as Bands of America, The Contest of Champions, and Kentucky Music Educators Association Sanctioned Contests.

 The GRC Symphonic Band has performed at the Midwest International Band and Orchestra Clinic in Chicago, Illinois (1977) and has competed in Bands of America and National Adjudicators Invitational Concert Festivals.

 While it is not a sport recognized by the KHSAA, cheerleading is popular and very competitive at George Rogers Clark.
 In 2006, the cheerleading team captured its fourth straight Kentucky Association of Prep Organization Sponsors (KAPOS) state championship.
 The squad has won 12 of the last 13 state championships in the traditional at-large category.